Wrongful Death Complaint

 5.4 Defendant's breach was the direct and proximate cause of the Decedent's fatal injuries.

 b.
-Decedent’s conscious pain and suffering;
+The Decedent's conscious pain and suffering prior to death;

 c.
-Loss of earning capacity;
+The Decedent's loss of earning capacity;

 d.
-Reasonable medical, hospital, and nursing expenses;
+Reasonable medical, hospital, and nursing expenses incurred as a result of the Subject Incident;

 e.
-Funeral and burial expenses; and
+Reasonable funeral and burial expenses; and

 f.
 Pre- and post-judgment interest as allowed by law.